kjolley/BIGSdb_documentation/administration.rst

 Single locus
 ------------
 Click the add (+) loci link on the curator's interface contents page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/administration/add_new_loci_seqdef.png